You can receive your Ph.D. seven years after starting college.

 Your next stop after graduation could be a fellowship at the Institute for Genomics Research, or the Fermi Laboratories, or the National Aeronautics and Space Administration (NASA)... all at the age of 25.

-Rising sophmores with majors in the School of Science who have been at Rensselaer for at least one year with a 3.5 or higher Grade Point Average will be invited to apply in the summer before their second year using the Application Procedure below:
+Rising sophmores with majors in the School of Science who have been at Rensselaer for at least one year with a 3.5 or higher Grade Point Average will be invited to apply in the summer before their sophmore year.

 Application Procedure

-Application Procedure for the School of Science Accelerated B.S./Ph.D.
-Program by invitation only.
-To be considered, students must:
+Applications for the School of Science Accelerated B.S./Ph.D.
+Program are accepted by invitation only.
+Applications must include the following:

-3. Obtain an unofficial Rensselaer transcript from Rensselaer SIS.
-Your transcript must show at least one school year at Rensselaer.
+3. An unofficial Rensselaer transcript from Rensselaer SIS.
+The transcript must show at least one school year at Rensselaer.

-4. Send these three items to feldmj3@rpi.edu with the subject line “B.S./Ph.D.
+Send these items to Kaylyn Getwright at getwrk@rpi.edu with the subject line “B.S./Ph.D.
 Application”.

 Program Information